Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-async-sync-client" %} provide a sync client containing all non-streaming service methods.

-{% include requirement/MAY id="android-async-sync-client-streaming" %} include streaming service methods in the sync client if it makes sense in the context of the service.

 {% include requirement/MUST id="android-async-client" %} provide an async client containing all service methods.

 {% include requirement/MUST id="android-service-client-name" %} name service client types with the _Client_ suffix (e.g. `ConfigurationClient`) for sync clients.
 Async clients should use the _AsyncClient_ suffix (e.g. `ConfigurationAsyncClient`).